top of page

 Under ideal circumstances and without any hitches (including a previously unimaginable level of international cooperation, pulling out all the stops and flattening all bumps and hurdles, along with unprecedented stretching of the rules, waiving liability, testing at scale, streamlining everything, bypassing conventional trade rules, avoiding all the typical patent disputes, etc…) we could shrink the normal timeline from pre-clinical testing to distribution down from the conventional decade or more to approximately three years.
 Doing so was pushing the limits of ethics and technology, they told us in reports and press releases across the globe, but all of this was warranted under the circumstances.

-In response, still in May of 2020, NPR shared a conversation with Dr. Carlos Del Rio (MD and Distinguished Professor of Medicine in the Division of Infectious Diseases at the Emory University’s Vaccine Center, in Atlanta).
-Of the prospect for a vaccine, he explained that "Well, I'd say there's some skepticism just because getting a vaccine at all is pretty optimistic.”
-Though, he added, he was cautiously optimistic that one of the dozens of vaccines currently being developed might turn out, at some point, to work well enough to administer to humans.
-(So, going into the Summer of 2020, 'a single vaccine may one day become available' remained all this leading infectious disease expert was willing to cautiously wager.)
-Around the same time the WHO and USFDA established guidelines for vaccine approval, setting a proven 40-60% efficacy as the minimum bar.
+Around that same time, the WHO and USFDA established guidelines for vaccine approval, setting a proven 40-60% efficacy as the minimum bar.
 CNBC reported that “a coronavirus vaccine that is safe and at least 50% effective would be a ‘game changer’ in battling the pandemic.”
 Dr. Del Rio was cited there, noting that “Developing vaccines against respiratory virus is incredibly difficult.
 If you think about the flu vaccine that we use every year, it’s only about 40% to 60% effective.”
 Dr. Poland, director of the Mayo Vaccine Research Group referenced earlier, agreed.
 He explained to Reuters reporters that the COVID vax efficacy guidelines were comparable to other vaccines.
 “They look pretty much like influenza vaccine guidelines”, he said.
 Further, he added, “I don’t think that’s a high bar.
 I think that’s a low … bar for a first-generation COVID-19 vaccine.”
 So, we knew what was in the realm of possibility and, therefore, (plus or minus 10%) what could reasonably be expected.

 This is a reckless and foolish decision.
 Mass vaccination with an improperly tested vaccine is unethical.
 Any problem with the Russian vaccination campaign would be disastrous both through its negative effects on health, but also because it would further set back the acceptance of vaccines in the population.

 Then, in November of 2020 (just three months later, only 15% into the WHO’s 36-month coordinated global blueprint for COVID vaccine development), Moderna released preliminary data from “Phase 3” of its mRNA vaccine clinical trial.
 The data it shared indicated its vaccine was 94% effective.
-We were told the aim was to eventually arrive at something 50% effective, that this would be gam changing, and here we have one that’s nearly perfect, on the first try, and arriving years before predicted in shareholder propaganda.
+We were told the aim was to eventually arrive at something 50% effective, that this would be game changing, and here we have one that’s nearly perfect, on the first try, and arriving years before predicted in shareholder propaganda.
 A real miracle in own lifetime!
 Everyone was thrilled.
 Here was our ONE legit vaccine CANDIDATE.
 But the company was clear to note that their work had not been peer reviewed and that this phase of testing wasn’t scheduled to conclude until October 27, 2022, almost two years away.
 (What the company didn’t mention was that it had yet to bring any product to market, ever, even under normal circumstances without the pressure of a global pandemic.
 This would be their first and, they hoped, would be delivered in the billions.)

 Only 48 hours later another press release arrived.
 “Pfizer and BioNTech Conclude Phase 3 Study of COVID-19 Vaccine Candidate.”
 The announcement explained that, after concluding the final phase of their study, efficacy analysis of their mRNA-based vaccine candidate proves their vaccine is 95% effective.
 What?!
 Another miracle!
 First shot, ideal, and 30 months ahead of schedule!!!
 The press release went further, offering that, along with there being no serious safety concerns, “based on current projections, the company expects to produce up to 50 million vaccine doses in 2020 [less than two months from the publication of this press release] and up to 1.3 billion doses by the end of 2021.”
 All of this came despite the US National Library of Medicine database showing that, as with Moderna, Pfizer's combined Phase 2/3 trials are not estimated to reach completion for years, not until 2023 (fitting with the WHO blueprint.)